kamaeff/jquery-clicker/README.md

-# Jquery Learning Project 🎓
+# jQuery Learning Project 🎓

-## This is a clicker game made with jQuery 🖱️
+## This is a clicker game made with jQuery and PHP 🖱️

-This project is a simple clicker game built using jQuery.
+This project is a simple clicker game built using jQuery and PHP.
 The main features include:

 ### Features